alan-turing-institute/prompto/README.md

 ## `prompto` for Evaluation

 `prompto` can also be used as an evaluation tool for LLMs.
+In particular, it has functionality to automatically conduct an LLM-as-judge evaluation on the outputs of models and/or apply a `scorer` function (e.g. string matching, regex, or any custom function applied to some output) to outputs.
 For details on how to use `prompto` for evaluation, see the [evaluation docs](./docs/evaluation.md).

 ## Available APIs and Models